 - Writing Center: Need help with a paper or assignment?
 Check out the Writing Center for more information and help.

 - Office 365: As a CCCK student, you have access to the full suite of Microsoft Office tools.
 Find out more at Office 365.

 - Student Portal: Your Student Portal will play a key role in remote learning.

-- Spiritual Nourishment: While we might have to practice social distancing, we should not practice spiritual distancing.
-So, to nourish your heart, mind, soul, and strength – be sure to take time to focus on God’s Word.
+- Spiritual Nourishment: To nourish your heart, mind, soul, and strength – be sure to take time to focus on God’s Word.

 Career Exploration & Preparation

-The Career Exploration Center, located in the Briner Academic Center, has useful tools and resources to help you.
+The Success Center, located in the Briner Academic Center, has useful tools and resources to help you.

 Career Exploration is the process of…

 - learning more about yourself (interests, strengths, weaknesses, personality, values, preference in work, and your dreams),

 - identifying and exploring possible occupations that would fit your personality type,